Skip to main content

 (println "Warning: negative number!")))

-when is like if without an else branch.
-It returns nil when the condition is false.
-Use it when you only care about one case.
+when is an if without an else branch.
+It returns nil when the condition is falsy.
+Reach for it when you only care about one side of the decision.

 Learn more: Control Flow